 What to take away

-While it’s important not to place too much pressure on yourself when it comes to savings, there’s still a level of discipline that you need to maintain in order to reach your goals.
+While it’s important not to place too much pressure on yourself when it comes to savings, there’s still a level of discipline that you need to maintain to reach your goals.